erpreciso/ProgrammingAssignment2/README.md

 Computations is performed only once, and result is stored in cache.

+In case matrix is reset, cache is automatically flushed.

 **Usage**: apply the function makeCacheMatrix to your matrix.
 When the inverse is needed, call cacheSolve on that object.
 See function docs below.

 ## EXAMPLE